thenewdarling/CurseOfStrahd/Downtime/2022-05-31 Session 26 and prior downtime.md

 [04-Jul-21 03:33 PM] TenderstDM
 After sitting for a few minutes, a woman arrives at your table with a small goblet of wine, “Welcome to Vallaki my dear, I am Danika, Urwin’s wife.”

 Shortly after Danika leaves the two men at the next table call out to you, “New to town, are we?
-And what pray tell earns you special treatment from the Martikovs?”
+And what pray tell earns you special treatment from the [[Martikovs]]?”

 [04-Jul-21 04:29 PM] Magdalena de Luna (she/her)
 I thank Danika for her kindness before she goes.

 To the two men: "News travels fast here for such a big city, it seems.
-I'm afraid I don't know much about the Martikovs, but we helped the young Victor out of a sticky situation this afternoon.
+I'm afraid I don't know much about the [[Martikovs]], but we helped the young Victor out of a sticky situation this afternoon.
 He found himself outside of the walls and the local... wildlife didn't seem to agree he should be there.
 We disagreed."
 She raises the goblet with a nod.

 {Reactions}
 boudicca